mozziemozz/M365CallFlowVisualizer/README.md

 # Known limitations
 - No support for IVRs yet
-- The tool has only been tested on Windows systems!
+- The tool has only been tested on Windows systems.
+Some functionalty might not be available on other platforms.

 # Planned feature updates
 - Reflect if voicemail transcription or suppress system greeting is on